Rajpratik71/zfs_wiki/OpenZFS-exceptions.md

 ---|---|---
 9284|!       |Needs evaluation, similar to the existing mechanism on Linux.
 9235|!       |Port after OpenZFS 9075
-9191|!       |Depends on OpenZFS 9075
+9194|-       |Not applicable the '-o ashift=value' option is provided on Linux' 9191|!       |Depends on OpenZFS 9075
 9190|!       |Port with OpenZFS 9075
 9189|!       |Depends on OpenZFS 8961